scylladb/scylla-migrator/docs/source/getting-started/index.rst

 Getting Started
 ===============

-Since the Migrator is packaged as a Spark application, you have to set up a Spark cluster to use it.
-Then, you submit the application along with its :doc:`configuration </configuration>` on the Spark cluster, which will execute the migration by reading from your source database and writing to your target database.
+Since the Migrator is packaged as a Spark application, you first have to set up a Spark cluster to use it.
+Then, submit the application along with its :doc:`configuration </configuration>` on the Spark cluster, which will execute the migration by reading from the source database and writing to the target database.

 ----------------------
 Set Up a Spark Cluster